Carsten-Ke/sequence-fairies/README.md

 ------------

 We try to keep the dependencies as little as possible.
 Current dependencies are:
-- cmake
+- cmake (version 3.30 or greater)
 - boost (http://www.boost.org)
-- compiler with c++20 support
+- compiler with c++20 and modules support
 - zlib
 - libbz2